-In addition to his work at CITRIS, Dan continues to work in industry as a product and experience designer.
-Additionally, Dan was a cofounder at InWorld Solutions, providing virtual reality tools for the behavioral healthcare market.
-From 2002–2008, Dan was chair of the Innovative Technology for Autism Initiative.
-Previously, Dan held research and teaching positions at Carnegie Mellon University and Stanford University.
-Before getting involved in education and design, Dan had a ten year career as a musician and composer.
+In addition to his work at CITRIS, Dan is a principal investigator at the Public Health Institute, and continues to work in industry as a product, experience, and curriculum designer.
+Previously, Dan was a cofounder of InWorld Solutions, which provided virtual reality tools for the behavioral healthcare market.
+He also was chair of the Innovative Technology for Autism Initiative from 2002–2008; has held research and teaching positions at Carnegie Mellon University and Stanford University; and has worked as a learning specialist in private practice, K-12 schools, and universities.
+Before getting involved in education and design, Dan had a ten-year career as a musician and composer.

 Dan holds a B.A. in human development from the Lesley College Graduate School, and an Ed.M. from the Harvard Graduate School of Education.